 Marine life: Invertebrates in this area lack the dusty coating of silt that chokes many of the dive sites closer to Deception Pass and elsewhere in the San Juan Islands.
 Immense congregations of spectacular giant plumose anemones are able to thrive in these silt free waters.
 Huge sections of the wall are enveloped with these white giants, giving the wall the effect of being covered in a thick snow.
-Scattered about the white stalks are bright pink crimson anemones, yellow encrusting sponges, and brown finger sponges.
+Scattered about the white stalks are bright pink crimson anemones, ostrich-plume, sea fir, and other hydroids, yellow encrusting sponges, and so much more!
 Look for colorful candy stripe shrimp on the bases of crimson anemones.

 Pink Feather Coralline Algae